 Differential diagnosisThis section has been translated automatically.

-- Psoriasis vulgaris: Important differential diagnosis.
-Follicular hyperkeratosis ("grater skin") and nappes claires are unusual for psoriasis.
-The uniform palmo-plantar hyperkeratoses are not encountered in psoriasis.
+Psoriasis vulgaris: Important differential diagnosis.
+Follicular hyperkeratoses ("rubbing iron skin") as well as nappes claires are unusual for psoriasis.
+The uniform palmo-plantar hyperkeratoses are not so encountered in psoriasis.

-- Seborrhoeic eczema: Identical statement to psoriasis vulgaris.
+Seborrheic eczema: Identical statement as in psoriasis vulgaris.

-- Erythrokeratodermia figurata variabilis: Migrating (variable), bizarrely configured, annular or polycyclic, scaly papules and plaques with alternating clinical expressivity and acuteity (RPR relatively constant in location).
+Erythrokeratodermia figurata variabilis: Migratory (variable), bizarrely configured, anular or polycyclic, scaly papules and plaques with variable clinical expressivity and acuity (PRP relatively constant in location).
 Follicular hyperkeratoses are absent.
-Urticarial skin changes are also possible (always absent in pityriasis rubra pilaris).
-Older lesions present as large red or reddish-brown plaques, mostly borderline.
+Utericarial skin lesions are also possible (always absent in pityriasis rubra pilaris).
+Older foci present as large, red or red-brown, usually marginal plaques.

 General therapyThis section has been translated automatically.

 External therapyThis section has been translated automatically.

 Caring ointment therapy: In eczematized or irritated skin, mild glucocorticoids such as 0.5-1.0% hydrocortisone cream or lotion (e.g. Hydrogalen, R123 ) bring good short-term results.
 Otherwise, nourishing, keratolytic or anti-inflammatory ointments should be applied to the still moist skin immediately after bathing therapy and other washing procedures according to the clinical picture.
 This allows for a lasting retention of the moisture.
 Good effects are obtained with saline-containing or propylene glycol-containing ointments R105.
 The correct treatment must be tested on a case-by-case basis.